OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/README.md

 ## What you will learn in this sample:

 - How to use TeamsFx to build frontend hosting on Azure for your tab app.
+- How to use TeamsFx to build backend hosting on Azure for your tab app.
 - How to use MS graph client in TeamsFx to get access to M365 data.
 - How to use TeamsFx simple auth capability to get Teams user login information.